-- 2.3.17 The Southend-on-Sea Local Economic Assessment (December 2013) refreshes the original Local Economic Assessment (LEA) produced in 2010.
-The document is intended to provide: - A summary update on the developments in terms of milestones achieved and changes to the economic development policy and landscape in England; - A detailed review of the Southend-on-Sea economy in comparison to its nearest neighbours and its wider South East Local Enterprise Partnerships (SELEP) partners. - Policy makers and public and private sector partners with a robust and up-to-date evidence base to support the allocation of resources and any subsequent funding allocations to central government. - 2.3.18 The LEA identifies several important milestones for the Town Centre, these are: - A new £27m state-of-the-art library and learning facility ("The Forum Southend") located in a new public square in the heart of Southend-on-Sea Town Centre (opened in September 2013). - A new £3m Cultural Centre opened in July 2012 and renamed the Royal Pavilion in July 2013.
-Located on Southend Pier, the Royal Pavilion hosts a variety of events, concerts and exhibitions including music, theatre, art and photography. - The creation of Southend-on-Sea Business Improvement District (BID) in November 2012 covering the Town Centre and the Seafront part-funding and unlocking significant investment for the town.
+- 2.4.17 The Southend-on-Sea Local Economic Assessment (December 2013) refreshes the original Local Economic Assessment (LEA) produced in 2010.
+The document is intended to provide: - A summary update on the developments in terms of milestones achieved and changes to the economic development policy and landscape in England; - A detailed review of the Southend-on-Sea economy in comparison to its nearest neighbours and its wider South East Local Enterprise Partnerships (SELEP) partners. - Policy makers and public and private sector partners with a robust and up-to-date evidence base to support the allocation of resources and any subsequent funding allocations to central government. - 2.4.18 The LEA identifies several important milestones for the Town Centre, these are: - A new £27m state-of-the-art library and learning facility ("The Forum Southend") located in a new public square in the heart of Southend-on-Sea Town Centre (opened in September 2013). - A new £3m Cultural Centre opened in July 2012 and renamed the Royal Pavilion in July 2013.
+Located on Southend Pier, the Royal Pavilion hosts a variety of events, concerts and exhibitions including music, theatre, art and photography.